-When most people think of astrology, the first thing they're likely to think of is their Sun sign.
-After all, that's usually what we reference when we say something like "I'm a Libra" or look up our monthly/weekly/daily horoscope.
-But if you're an astrology novice who is looking to begin diving a little deeper into the cosmic well of this mystical art, understanding the difference between your Sun, Moon, and Rising sign is a great place to start.
-Because, yes, you have more than just one sign in astrology — and they're all equally important when it comes to knowing how the cosmos affect you.
+When most people think of astrology, the first thing they're likely to think of is their sun sign.
+After all, that's usually the sign you’d reference when reading your horoscope or looking up the cosmic compatibility between you and your crush.
+But if you're looking to begin diving deeper into your personal astrology, understanding the difference between your sun, moon, and rising sign is a must-know place to start.

 Sun Signs: The Core Of Your Personal Solar System